Making homemade ice cream isn’t as tough as many people think, but it does take some effort to get it to turn out perfectly.

 Just don’t throw the ice cream out right away.
 Try blending it to see if that improves things.

-If it doesn’t help enough for you to want to finish the ice cream, then throwing it out is sensible.
+If it doesn’t help enough for you to want to finish the ice cream, throwing it out is sensible.
 You’ll be able to do a better job next time as long as you take the advice above to heart.

 You’ve learned that there are many things that can cause the ice cream to turn out gritty.
 It’s common for this to happen when you use poor-quality ingredients.